 - Password—The password of the primary site administrator account.

-The Notebook tab appears on the top ribbon of the portal.
-Clicking this tab opens a new notebook.
+The Notebook tab now appears on the top ribbon of the portal.
+Clicking the Notebook tab opens a new notebook.

 Prepare sample notebooks for use